phate3/coie/README.md

 (This schema has been developed with respect to BS1192:4, ISO 19650 and any UK annexes)

-COIE is written in JSON Schema and provides the ability to:
+COie is written in JSON Schema and provides the ability to:

     Describe your existing data format(s).
     Provides clear human- and machine- readable documentation.